How do I move accounts between organizations in AWS Organizations?

 - Accept the invite to the new Organization from the member account.

-If you want the payer account of the old Organization to also join the new Organization, do the following:
+If you want the management account of the old Organization to also join the new Organization, do the following:

 - Remove the member accounts from the Organization using the preceding process.

 - Repeat the preceding process to invite the old management account to the new Organization as a member account.